 1. Distribution – is any gratuitous transfer of money or property from a foreign trust and without regard to whether the recipient is a beneficiary by the terms of the trust.

-2. Grantor – any person who creates a trust or directly or indirectly makes a gratuitous transfer of cash or other property to a trust, and includes any person who is treated as the owner of any part of the foreign trust’s assets.
+2. Grantor – any person who creates a trust and directly or indirectly makes a gratuitous transfer of cash or other property to a trust, and includes any person who is treated as the owner of any part of the foreign trust’s assets.

 3. Gratuitous Transfer – any transfer to the trust other than a transfer for FMV, or a distribution to the trust from an interest held by the trust (say a corporation or partnership).